icpm-kth/uqsa/inst/extdata/README.md

 Elife 10 (2021): e68164.
 ```

-AKAR4 is a simplification of the model AKAP79 and it does not require intensive computation effort.
+AKAR4 is a submodel obtained from AKAP79 and it does not require intensive computation effort.
 An example of ``uqsa`` applied to this smaller model (AKAR4) is also available in the Jupyter notebook [AKAR4](https://github.com/icpm-kth/uqsa/blob/master/UQ_AKAR4.ipynb).